TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 * [Systematic Feedback;] (#systematic)
 * [(Short and long term) Post-course feedback.] (#short)

-<a name="feedback"></a>
+<a name="introduction"></a>
-##Feedback to and from learners
+##Introduction to assessment and feedback in training

+Description: This sequence incites the reflexion on feedback and the way it is conveyed.
+Keywords: feedback, giving feedback, receiving feedback Learning objective: Develop an understanding of different types of feedback, when to give and receive feedback, and for which purpose.
+Learning outcome:

+Introduction
-"Usually, teachers give feedback to their students, while trainers receive feedback from the learners;"
+"Usually, teachers give feedback to their students, while trainers receive feedback from the learners"

 We have to be aware of the difference between giving feedback to learners and receiving feedback from learners.
 Both types of feedback are useful but have different purposes.

->###Challenge 1: what kind of feedback/assessment do you know as a learner?
+>###Activity (individual) - Challenge 1: what kind of feedback/assessment do you know as a learner or use as a trainer?
 >
 > * What type of assessment did you undertake as a learner?
 > * What was its purpose in your opinion?